SixArm/pandoc-from-markdown-to-pdf/fonts/README.md

 # Fonts

-This script uses Bitstream Vera fonts because they are widely available and use a fair license for this work.
+This script uses Bitstream Vera fonts because they are widely available, and use a fair license for this work.

   * main font: Bitstream Vera Serif